 Perhaps the most vital function of the master plan is to establish clearly how the property will transfer from one generation to the next.

 The master plan provides the direction needed to then draft the detailed, specific rules governing issues ranging from finances to whether wet bathing suits are allowed in the living room.
 There are no right or wrong answers in these matters, but families shouldn’t assume that everyone understands the boundaries.
 Families that are successful at maintaining respect for the values tend to print out explicit rules.
 Some families actually post laminated rules in every bedroom of the house.
 (See “The Rules for the Rules,” next page.)

 Since extended families may be spread across the country or around the world, create an online calendar that members can access through a file-sharing application so people can request times for the home, and everyone knows who’s using the place and when.
 The calendar can include maintenance schedules and track routine expenses.
 The whole point is to create explicit communication and accountability for things that are going right, and wrong.
 If one person is doing an outsized portion of the work, others can see that and step in.

 Perhaps the most vital function of the master plan, though, is to establish clearly how the property will transfer from one generation to the next.
 The choices are wide, depending on a family’s priorities and concerns.
-A private wealth advisor—together with estate specialists, the family’s attorney and their accountant—can help determine which method suits their needs, depending on the age and readiness of the rising generation to manage the operations of the home, the earlier generation’s desire to hand it off or maintain a stake, everyone’s financial needs and the income and transfer tax consequences of a gift during life or at death.
+A private wealth advisor—together with estate specialists, the family’s attorney and their accountant—can help determine which method may better meet their needs, depending on the age and readiness of the rising generation to manage the operations of the home, the earlier generation’s desire to hand it off or maintain a stake, everyone’s financial needs and the income and transfer tax consequences of a gift during life or at death.